 A few looks I have seen simply add a crop jacket over the top of a corset to give it some sleeves.
-If you are comfortable showing off that much skin- by all means ditch the blouse and do something like this.
-Short vests also look good over corsets or in lieu of corsets all together (a good tip for maternity Steampunk costumes.)
+If you are comfortable showing off that much skin, by all means, ditch the blouse and do something like this.
+Short vests also look good over corsets or in lieu of corsets altogether (a good tip for maternity Steampunk costumes).

 Just about every women wears a bustled Steampunk skirt as part of her costume.
 They can be long, hi/low, short or very short.
 The length isn’t as important as how they are styled.
-A plain long skirt can be gathered into all sorts of bustle effects (see this chart for bustling ideas.)
-Some skirts come with bustle ties or you can easily add some ties so you can adjust them however you feel like it.
-For the non creative types there are some good ready to wear Victorian Steampunk style skirts for sale too and for plus sizes here.
+A plain long skirt can be gathered into all sorts of bustle effects (see this chart for bustling ideas).
+Some skirts come with bustle ties or you can easily add some ties so you can adjust them however you want.
+For the non creative types, there are some good ready to wear Victorian Steampunk style skirts for sale too and for plus sizes here.

 A lace dress can work well instead of a skirt and blouse combination.
 Many women wear a dress with a corset, vest or belt over it.
 The look is similar.
 OR you can go traditional Victorian bustle or hoop dress and use accessories within Steampunk fashion.

-Alternative to skirts and dresses are pants or bloomers.
-I love the look of ruffled Victorian bloomers also called pantaloons under a short skirt or on their own with a corset and accessories.
+An alternative to skirts and dresses are pants or bloomers.
+I love the look of ruffled Victorian bloomers, also called pantaloons, under a short skirt or on their own with a corset and accessories.

 The other item almost all women’s Steampunk costumes have is a corset.
 These aren’t Victorian underwear, but instead worn on the outside of clothing.
 Corsets can be leather, brocade or damask, lace, or any other fabric that fits your overall look.
-Under bust corsets are an alternative to full bust squishing (or enhancing corsets.)
+Under bust corsets are an alternative to full bust squishing (or enhancing) corsets.
 Most costume corsets are not designed to support a bust like they would be if worn as underwear.
-You may find some more comfortable then others.
-For serious costumes making a corset or having one made for you is the best option for a comfortable fit.
+You may find some more comfortable than others.
+For serious costumes, making a corset or having one made for you is the best option for a comfortable fit.
 A custom fitted corset should never hurt!
 A costume corset…. might.
-Keep it loose enough to breath in and move around it.
+Keep it loose enough to breathe and move around in.
 Wear a strapless bra underneath if you need support.